johnr14/silverblaze/README.md

 9) Custom flatpack with optimizations.
 10) Run as main OS :)

+# IMPORTANT
 This is a personal project and may not come to be completed soon.
 Send issue if you use/fork/ameliorate/have similar to let me know.
 Fedora may use the name Silverblaze if they wish to promote an optimized version of Silverblue.

+# NOTES
+I have errors building the ostree in a container as it tries to look for systemd and pid 1 is the python simplehttpd.

 ## Rebase a silverblue to custom ostree
 sudo ostree remote add fedora-silverblaze http://192.168.122.143:8000/ --no-gpg-verify